helpyio/helpy/README.md

 Copyright 2015, Scott Miller.
 Helpy is released under the MIT open source license.
 Please contribute back any enhancements you make, even though you don't have to.

 Also, I would appreciate if you kept the "powered by Helpy" blurb in the footer.
-Of course you can remove it if you want.
+This helps me keep track of how many are using Helpy.